synapticon/ros_ethercat_igh/README.md

 ros_ethercat_igh
 ----------------

-## Overview
+# Overview

 This is a generic implementation of a ROS-wrapped EtherCAT Master controller based on the [IgH EtherLab (R)](https://www.etherlab.org/en/what.php) EtherCAT Master Driver for Linux.
-The ROS EtherCAT master implementation is based on MotorCortex (TM) Core Library provided by [Vectioneer](http://www.vectioneer.com/) as an installable Debian package in a binary form.
+The ROS EtherCAT master implementation is based on [MotorCortex (TM) Core Library](http://git.vectioneer.com:30000/pub/motorcortex-dist/wikis/home) provided by [Vectioneer](http://www.vectioneer.com/) as an installable Debian package in a binary form.

 The maintained IgH driver installer maintained by [Synapticon](www.synapticon.com) can be downloaded from [here](https://github.com/synapticon/Etherlab_EtherCAT_Master)

-MotorCortex (TM) Core Debian packages can be downloaded from [here](http://git.vectioneer.com:30000/pub/motorcortex-dist/wikis/home)
+MotorCortex (TM) Core Debian packages can be downloaded from [here](http://git.vectioneer.com:30000/pub/motorcortex-dist/wikis/home).
+To control EtherCAT slave devices you requre the following packages to be downloaded matching with your version of Ubuntu OS:

+* Nanomsg Ubuntu
+* Motorcortex-core Ubuntu

-## Installation procedures
+# Installation procedures
-### ROS
+## ROS

 To install ROS, please refer to the original ROS installation documentation at [http://www.ros.org/install/](http://www.ros.org/install/)

 We have developed and tested this package in Ubuntu 16.04 and ROS Kinetic.
 Although theoretically other versions should be supported, we recommned if possible to start with this configuration.

-### IgH EtherCAT Master
+## IgH EtherCAT Master

 ```sh
 $ git clone https://github.com/synapticon/Etherlab_EtherCAT_Master.git